Sandeep0076/Rag-Chatbot/docs/README_API_USAGE.md

 ### Generate Image

 Generate an image based on a text prompt using DALL-E 3 or Imagen models.
+Supports context-aware follow-up instructions using prompt array (similar to chat endpoint).

 - **Endpoint URL**: `/image/generate`
 - **HTTP Method**: POST